Table of Contents

 Marketing & Promotion

-- Create a landing page for SEO
+- Create a landing page optimized for SEO.

-- Leverage social media, influencers, and blogs
+- Leverage social media, influencers, and blogs.

-- Run targeted ads (Google, Facebook, Instagram)
+- Run targeted ads on Google, Facebook, and Instagram.

-- Use email campaigns and app install ads
+- Use email campaigns and app install ads.

 Incentives & Engagement

-- Offer discounts, free trials, or referral bonuses
+- Offer discounts, free trials, or referral bonuses.

-- Use gamification to boost engagement
+- Use gamification to increase engagement.

 8. Post-Launch Support & Maintenance